Rhode Island Bill Would Impose Fee For Accessing Online Porn - Slashdot

 This is a money grab, and it is not criminalizing anything, so your examples are too extreme for this scenario.

 Re:Impossible to enforce.
-(Score:4, Informative)
+(Score:5, Informative)

 Good luck proving in court that "because his packets were this size, he *must* have been viewing porn".
 If that's so accurate, VPNs would be worthless in repressive states like China and Iran (and apparently Rhode Island now, too, lol) because they could just *tell* that you're visiting a site they don't like, and shut you down.